VPN Definition: What Does VPN Stand For?

-A virtual private network (VPN) masks your Internet protocol (IP) address, creating a private connection from a public wi-fi connection.
-A VPN is an essential tool for privacy and anonymity while using the public Internet because it establishes secure and encrypted connections.
+A VPN, meaning a virtual private network masks your Internet protocol (IP) address, creating a private connection from a public wi-fi connection.
+A VPN is one of the best tools for privacy and anonymity for a user connected to any public internet service because it establishes secure and encrypted connections.

 VPNs use virtual connections to create a private network, keeping any device you connect to a public wi-fi safe from hackers and malware, and protecting sensitive information from unauthorized viewing or interception.
 A VPN routes your device’s connection through a private server rather than the ISP, so that when your data reaches the Internet, it’s not viewable as coming from your device.

 A virtual network keeps your data private using encryption, which turns your information into unreadable gibberish only decipherable using a key, which is known to your device.
 Different VPNs use somewhat different encryption processes, but the general process includes tunneling and your data is encoded as it travels between your device and the server, which then decrypts the data and sends it on to your destination, such as a website.
 The encryption process prevents anyone who may intercept the data between you and the server, such as a government agency or hacker, from being able to decipher its contents.

 Now that you know the answer to "What is VPN protection?" you might be curious about where it is most frequently used.
 Two of the best-known and most popular secure network protocols used in VPN technology are Internet Protocol Security (IPSec) and secure sockets layer (SSL).
 IPSec connections use pre-shared keys on clients and servers in order to encrypt and send traffic back and forth.
 SSL VPNs use public key cryptography to securely exchange encryption keys.

 Why Use a Virtual Private Network (VPN)?